Kry07/debox/README.md

  You have to set up the the variables in localVar.sh.
  These Variables can be different in some Android devices The debox script is written with sh-syntax.
- You can go through debox-INSTALL and run all commands, if you understand them.
- Or run my debox-install.sh script, if you understand what it does.
+ Run debox-install.sh script, if you understand what it does.
  I would like to develope this script and appreciate help or ideas.

 Features: